robinmonjo/dock/README.md

 # dock

-`dock` is a "micro init system" for containers
+`dock` is a "micro init system" for linux containers

 ## Inspirations / motivations